Job Title Program Manager

 How to apply:

-All applications should be sent accompanied by a cover letter, CV, and three references to firstname.lastname@example.org
+Please send, in English, your cover letter, CV, and three references to firstname.lastname@example.org Ref : PM/UG/SA

 Fax. + 33 (0) 1 42 65 33 46